Yueming-Yin/UMAN/README.md

 - Download datasets from https://github.com/jindongwang/transferlearning

-- Generate the list of your datasets (read the comments in the code and modify the relevant parameters to use):
+- Generate the list of your datasets (read the comments in the code and modify the relevant parameters to use, lists we used in the Dataset_lists folder are as a reference):

   `python turn_to_list.py`